Digital-Preservation-Finland/dpres-ipt/README.rst

 ------------

 The software is tested with Python 2.7 with Centos 7.x / RHEL 7.x releases.
-For running in a tested and isolated environment, get python-virtuelenv
+For running in a tested and isolated environment, get python-virtualenv
 software:

         pip install virtualenv